-The festive season is being celebrated this year on the troubled island of Cyprus by the two communities on either side of the line dividing Greek from Turk.
+Background: The festive season is being celebrated this year on the troubled island of Cyprus by the two communities on either side of the line dividing Greek from Turk.
 For the Greek community, strenuous efforts are being made to ensure that everyone enjoys a good Christmas.
 On the Turkish side, the traditional feast of Bairman happens, by chance, to fall on the same day.

 In Nicosia, the Greeks have lit Metaxas Square with Christmas lights and the sale of artificial Christmas trees is booming -- the cutting of real trees being forbidden after the forest fires which burned during the summer fighting.

 At military posts along the Green Line dividing Greeks and Turks, Greek and United Nations soldiers are busy decorating sentry boxes and gun emplacements.
 In the town, the shops have all the traditional trappings of Christmas - including, of course, Santa Claus himself.